 Which shows are you binge-watching?

-I tend to stay away from asking about someone’s family unless they bring it up first — you never know if someone is going through a divorce.
-I also stay away from politics and religion.
+I avoid asking about someone’s family unless they bring it up first — you never know if someone is going through a divorce.

-Other than a lull in conversation, I dread being trapped in a conversation with one person.
-There’s never an easy way to leave, especially if the topic is not something I want to discuss.
-Here are a few getaways I’ve learned over the years:
+There’s never an easy way to leave, especially if the topic is not something I want to discuss anymore.

 Introduce them to someone walking by you.